emacs-eask/archives/README.md

 cases, you’ll need to wait a few minutes (depending on the server) for your IP to be unblocked.

-This is where the `archives` feature comes in!
+This is where the `archives` comes in!
 Eask helps you avoid this situation by downloading the `archive-contents` files when a `404` is encountered.
 In other words, your package refreshes will never fail. 🎉

 ## ⚜️ License